VWS-Python/vws-python/README.md

 ## Skipping tests

-Set either `SKIP_MOCK` or `SKIP_REAL` to skip tests against the mock, or tests against the real implementation, for tests which run against both.
+Set either `SKIP_MOCK` or `SKIP_REAL` to `1` to skip tests against the mock, or tests against the real implementation, for tests which run against both.

 # Documentation